seashell/drago/docs/docs/commands/network/create.md

-# Command: interface list
+# Command: network create

-The `interface list` command is used to list all available interfaces.
+The `network create` command is used to create a new network.

 ## Usage

 ```
-drago interface list [options]
+drago network create [options]
 ```

 ## General Options